Naza: Early years

 The Naza Group of Companies began with the establishment of Naza Motor Trading Sdn Bhd in 1975 as an importer of used and reconditioned cars in Malaysia by the late Tan Sri SM Nasimuddin SM Amin.
 At just 21, he used his savings, earned from helping his father's construction business, to import used Japanese vehicles.

 After selling off his entire stock within three months, Tan Sri SM Nasimuddin began a dealership for used luxury vehicles in Kuala Lumpur.
 Within several years, the group established itself as a major dealer of used luxury vehicles in Malaysia.
 The group also included the importation of used luxury bikes.

 1990 to 1999

 By the late 90s, the Naza Group expanded its business to include automotive distribution after achieving its first franchise from a South Korean carmaker, Kia Motors Corp.

 Part of Naza Group of Companies, Naza Hotel Management was born.
 Under the late Tan Sri SM Nasimuddin, the Naza Group also ventured into the hotel management industry.
-In the late 90s, it acquired the Crowne Plaza Los Angeles Harbor Hotel and the Howard Johnson Inn Torrance in California, USA.
+In the late 90s, it acquired the Crowne Plaza Los Angeles Harbor Hotel and the Howard Johnson Inn Torrance.